ryedin/site/_management/api-keys.md

 order: 300
 ---

+As a Convox user, there are several authentication-related concepts you should be aware of:

+1. **Convox account password**: chosen by you at signup,
+2. **Convox Console API key** (one per user account): used to log in to Racks created via Console, and can be regenerated at your request via Console,
+3. **Rack API keys**: one per rack; can be regenerated at your request but aren't exposed to you, as they are used by Console to proxy your requests to your active Rack.
+4. **Instance SSH keys**: one per EC2 instance; you can't specify your own SSH key to be added to instances, but they can be [re]generated via `convox instances keyroll`.

 ## Console API Keys

 Console users have a master API key that can access all the configured Racks.
 If you lose this API key, you can generate a new one.